 Making and growing one

-Shape a ball of aquatic soil, sometimes around a core to hold its form, press in your chosen plants and a thin scatter of moss fragments, and stand it in a shallow dish with a little water and under a cover or in a humid spot with good light.
-Mist it, crack the cover daily for air to keep mould down, and let it grow in over several weeks; the technique is the same emersed growing described in the dry start method.
-Kept as a display it is an arrangement in its own right; dropped into a flooded tank, it becomes an instant planted scape.
+Shape a ball of aquatic soil, sometimes around a core to hold its form, press in your chosen plants and a thin scatter of moss fragments, and stand it in a shallow dish with a little water, under a cover or in a humid spot with good light.
+Mist it, crack the cover daily for a little air to keep mould down, and let it grow in over several weeks; the technique is the same emersed growing described in the dry start method.
+A thin scatter of moss beats a thick pad, which tends to rot in the middle before it takes hold.